 %Filler = The weight-percent of filler in the as-applied filled resin system.

-(i) All resins and gel coats included in volatile organic compounds limits described in Paragraphs (d) through (h) shall meet non-monomer volatile organic compounds content limit of five percent.
+(i) All resins and gel coats included in volatile organic compounds limits described in Paragraphs (d) through (h) shall meet the non-monomer volatile organic compounds content limit of five percent.

-(j) If the non-monomer volatile organic compounds content of a resin or gel coat exceeds five percent, then the excess non-monomer volatile organic compounds over five percent shall be counted toward the monomer volatile organic compounds content.
+(j) If the non-monomer volatile organic compounds content of a resin or gel coat exceeds five percent, then the excess non-monomer volatile organic compounds over the five percent shall be counted toward the monomer volatile organic compounds content.

 (k) SCAQMD Method 312-91, Determination of Percent Monomer in Polyester Resins, revised April 1996 shall be used to determine the monomer volatile organic compounds content of resin and gel coat materials unless the facility maintains records to document the volatile organic compounds content of resin and gel coat materials from the manufacturer.

-(l) All resin and gel coat mixing containers with a capacity equal to or greater than 55 gallons, including those used for on-site mixing of putties and polyputties, shall have a cover with no visible gaps in place at all times except the following operations:
+(l) All resin and gel coat mixing containers with a capacity equal to or greater than 55 gallons, including those used for on-site mixing of putties and polyputties, shall have a cover with no visible gaps in place at all times except for the following operations:

 (1) when material is being manually added to or removed from a container; or